aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result = conditional_unallowed_text(data, "conditional", "value", values, unallowed_text_item)

-This is the function used for this example.
-The inputs are is the dataframe, the name of the two columns, the values of the substrings and the unallowed text.
+This is the function of use  `conditional_unallowed_text(df, "column_a", "column_b", [list_of_values], "string")`.
+The inputs are the dataframe, the name of the two columns, the values of the substrings and the unallowed text.

-    conditional_unallowed_text(df, "column_a", "column_b", [list_of_values], "string")

 The output will be 1 because it containf substrings in the 'conditional'  column and doesn't contain the unalloed text in column "Value".
 If it did the output would be 0.
+The source code to `conditional_unallowed_text` is available `here  <https://github.com/AthanasiosAurelius/m4i-data-management/blob/Athanasios/m4i_data_management/core/quality/rules/conditional_unallowed_text/conditional_unallowed_text.py>`_

 .. _Conditional value: